Photonic-crystal fiber

 Photonic-crystal fiber (PCF) is a class of optical fiber based on the properties of photonic crystals.
 It was first explored in 1996 at University of Bath, UK.
 Because of its ability to confine light in hollow cores or with confinement characteristics not possible in conventional optical fiber, PCF is now finding applications in fiber-optic communications, fiber lasers, nonlinear devices, high-power transmission, highly sensitive gas sensors, and other areas.
 More specific categories of PCF include photonic-bandgap fiber (PCFs that confine light by band gap effects), holey fiber (PCFs using air holes in their cross-sections), hole-assisted fiber (PCFs guiding light by a conventional higher-index core modified by the presence of air holes), and Bragg fiber (photonic-bandgap fiber formed by concentric rings of multilayer film).
 Photonic crystal fibers may be considered a subgroup of a more general class of microstructured optical fibers, where light is guided by structural modifications, and not only by refractive index differences.
+Hollow-core fibers (HCFs) are a related type of optical fiber which bears some resemblance to holey optical fiber, but may or may not be photonic depending on the fiber.